BOWLING RULES AND REGULATIONS OF THE CLUB

 1.4.2 In the event that a National competition game is about to overrun its allotted period, the players following-on should stand aside in good grace and allow the players and umpire to complete the game as quickly as possible, without interference.

 1.4.3 All fixed time games should strictly adhere to the time allowed and the session times and rules as designated by the Thornbury Leisure Centre.
-The clock in the Bowling Hall will be the authority.
+The timer in the Bowling Hall will be the authority.
 The following regulations will also apply:

 a) Each session will last nominally 1 hour 53 minutes or 3 hours 53 minutes according to the published times for the game, at which time the end of session warning bell will sound.
 The end in progress should be played until completion.
 All players involved must endeavour to complete the end in the normal manner as quickly as possible so as not to delay the start of the next session.